magpie-ea/magpie-v3-docs/docs/01_designing_experiments/02_independent_variables.md

 </script>
 ```

-Here, we have our trial data already in JavaScript form, stored in a variable called `sliderRating`, which we then inject into the experiment data.
+Here, we have our independent variables already in JavaScript form, stored in a variable called `sliderRating`, which we then inject into the experiment data.

 ## Loading csv data
 Usually, you probably have trial data only available in csv.
 You can import csv files into your experiment as follows: